cs3216/cs3216.github.io/coursework/facebook/index.md

 <div class="box">
   <strong class="milestone-counter">Milestone 3:</strong> Give your newborn application some love.
   Go to the <strong>App Details</strong> page and fill the page with as much appropriate information as you can.
 And yes, we expect a nice application icon!
+Screenshot the dashboard fields for your midterm submission.
 </div>

 We have finally gotten that out of the way.
 Did you remember to click